After fine China run, central Europe faces homegrown challenges

 Polls have been steadily pointing to a win by the populist Law and Justice (PiS) opposition party whose plans for vast welfare spending, a significant increase in non-taxable income and a lower retirement age, are unsettling investors.

 The currency has lost more than 4 percent against the euro since July.
-And whereas Hungary's forint is up 4 percent against the dollar since the Federal Reserve opted not to hike U.S. interest rates last month and the rand and rouble have jumped 7 and 9 percent, the zloty has stayed rooted to the spot.
+EURPLN=D4 And whereas Hungary's forint HUFUSD=R is up 4 percent against the dollar since the Federal Reserve opted not to hike U.S. interest rates last month and the rand ZARUSD=R and rouble RUBUSD=R have jumped 7 and 9 percent, the zloty has stayed rooted to the spot.

 "There are some worries that if the Law and Justice party does get to form the next government - there is probably at least a 50 percent chance - that it will push through at least some of its election pledges," said Paul Fage, an emerging market strategist at TD Securities in London.